Emma shows you some of her favourite Grey colour combinations

 Why Grey Doesn't Have to Be Boring

 Grey is a smart adaptable shade that’s ideal as a backdrop or a centre piece.
 It can promote peace and balance, or help you create a look that stimulates the senses.
-Either way when used carefully, grey has the ability to create a stunning space.
 With a little practice, it can become a classic colour you turn to, time and time again.
 Read our expert tips for using it in your home.